Accenture/mercury-nodejs/README.md

 ![figure-4.png](diagrams/figure-4.png)

-As shown in Figure 4, if function-1 wants to send a request to function-2, we can write “event orchestration code” to put the output from function-1 into an event envelope and send it over an in-memory event bus.
-The event system will transport the event envelope to function-2, extract the payload and submit it as “input” to function-2
+As shown in Figure 4, if function-1 wants to send a request to function-2, we can write “event orchestration code” to route the output from function-1 to function-2 send it over an in-memory event bus.

 # Function execution

-In event-driven application design, a function is executed when an event arrives as “input.”
-When a function finishes processing, your application can command the event system to route the result set (“output”) as an event to another function.
+In event-driven application design, a function is executed when an event arrives as an `input`.
+When a function finishes processing, your application can command the event system to route the result set (`output`) as an event to another function.

 Each function is uniquely identified by a "route name".
 For example, when a REST endpoint receives a request,